 Let's start with Snapchat's new name - Snap Inc. According to CEO Evan Spiegel, the California-based company is taking on this new identity because it's beginning to offer products other than Snapchat.
-This is understandable; lots of companies, including Google and Facebook, have undergone name changes to redefine themselves.
 Read More

 Kyocera, to the surprise of no one, has released yet another rugged phone.
 This one's called the DuraForce PRO, and its specs actually don't seem half bad.
 With the PRO, Kyocera is pushing the very aptly-named "Super Wide View FHD Action Camera" as the main feature.
 Read More

 In my surroundings, I am known as the "LG girl."
 I switched to the brand in 2013 when the G2 was announced and fell in love with the big screen, the great camera, and even LG's own software additions on top of AOSP.
 I recall showing friends and acquaintances photos I'd taken with the G2 while hiking, flipping the phone to landscape, and telling them to swipe through the pics.
 "It's like holding only a screen, the bezels disappear," was my own way of explaining why I loved the G2 so much.
 It never failed to impress.